diaoenmao/diaoenmao.github.io/_pages/about.md

   more_info: <strong>Research interests</strong> <br> Distributed Machine Learning, Efficient Machine Learning, <br> Signal Processing, Artificial Intelligence
   goal: <em>To develop ground-breaking ML methods and cutting-edge AI applications

+selected_papers: true # includes a list of papers marked as "selected={true}"
+social: true  # includes social icons at the bottom of the page

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
+#announcements:
-selected_papers: true # includes a list of papers marked as "selected={true}"
+#  enabled: true # includes a list of news items
-social: true  # includes social icons at the bottom of the page
+#  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+#  limit: 5 # leave blank to include all the news in the `_news` folder
+#
+#latest_posts:
+#  enabled: false
+#  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+#  limit: 3 # leave blank to include all the blog posts
 ---
 I was born in Chengdu, Sichuan, China in 1994.
 I received my B.S. with the highest honor in Electrical Engineering and Computer Science from [Georgia Institute of Technology](https://www.gatech.edu/) in 2016.